tangly-team/tangly-os/readme.md

 ## Compile the product

+You shall have access to a git installation to clone the repository and download the files.
 You must install JDK version 15 to compile the source code.
-The gradle build file can be triggered without any supplemental installion with
+The gradle build file can be triggered without any supplemental installation with

 ````shell
 ./gradlew build